wp-plugins/amazon-link/readme.txt

 = Can I create my own templates for product links? =

-On the plugin settings page there is a dedicated section to showing all the available templates.
+On the plugin settings page there is a section showing all the available templates.
 Use this to create, delete and copy templates.
 The template content is based on standard html with additional keywords that are surrounded by '%' characters.
+These keywords are automatically filled in with the relevant Amazon product information.

 See the Template Help on the same page for a description of each of the keywords that can be used.

 Most of the keywords are self explanatory: `'%TITLE%'` will expand to be the product's title, `'%PRICE%'` the formatted product's price, etc.

 However links can be created by using the keyword pair `'%LINK_START%'` and `'%LINK_END%'` with the subject of the link being placed between them.
 For example `'%LINK_START%Amazon Product%LINK_END%'`.
-The link produced will comply with whatever settings you have used, i.e. localised to the users country, produce multinational popup, with the appropriate Amazon associate ID inserted.
+The link produced will comply with whatever settings you have used, i.e. localised to the user's country or produce a multinational popup, it will also use the appropriate Amazon associate IDs.

 There are a number of other keywords that are also localised these include: `'%LINK_START%'` - as described above, `'%TLD%'` the Top Level Domain to be used '.co.uk', '.it', '.com', etc.; `'%MPLACE%'` - the Amazon Market place to use 'GB', 'IT', 'US', etc.; `'%CC%'` - the localised country code 'uk', 'it', 'us'; `'%TAG%'` - The amazon associate tag to use.